An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: A note on primal and dual formulations

 using CG or Lanczos-CG furnished with the canonical inner product.
 However, as illustrated in~\cite{AkkraouiGauthier2010, GrattonTshimanga2009}, the dual iterates of PSAS produce a non-monotonic decrease of the cost function in the linear least-squares problem~\eqref{Prob:strong_quad}.
 One possible remedy is to use MINRES to solve \eqref{eq:PSAS}.
 Numerical results in \cite{AkkraouiGauthier2010} illustrate that, in this case, the cost function decreases monotonically.

-Another possibility is using the restricted preconditioned conjugate gradient (RPCG) method~\cite{GrattonTshimanga2009}, which also solves~\eqref{eq:dual_linear_system} using a CG method but equipped with the (possibly semi-deﬁnite) $GBG^T$-inner product instead of the $R$-inner product.
+Another possibility is to use the restricted preconditioned conjugate gradient (RPCG) method~\cite{GrattonTshimanga2009}, which also solves~\eqref{eq:dual_linear_system} using a CG method but equipped with the (possibly semi-deﬁnite) $GBG^T$-inner product instead of the $R$-inner product.
 RPCG generates, in exact arithmetic, the same iterates as PCG applied to~\eqref{eq:strong_primal} with preconditioner $B$ (under assumptions on the initial guess and preconditioner choice that are easily satisfied).
 The Lanczos variant of RPCG is introduced in~\cite{Guroletal_2014}.

 The matrix $R^{-1}G B G^T + I$ in~\eqref{eq:dual_linear_system} is nonsymmetric but the system can be solved using a non-standard inner product within CG or Lanczos-CG~\cite{bramble1988,gratton_gurol_toint_2013,gurol_phdthesis_2013, StollWathen_2008}.
 If the iterative method is run to full convergence then the computed solution obtained from the dual problem is mathematically equivalent to the solution of the linear system~\eqref{eq:strong_primal}.
 However, this equivalence is not guaranteed if CG is truncated early and neither is the monotonicity of the cost function evaluated using the dual iterates.
-We observe that the memory overhead for incorporating reorthogonalization is significantly less for the dual problem than for the primal problem due to the shorter length of the vectors to be stored.

 The systems (\ref{eq:weak_state_primal}) and (\ref{eq:weak_forcing_primal}) arising from the weak formulations can be solved using a dual approach in analogous ways.
 In this case, the computational gains are even more significant than for the strong formulation, as the dimension of the problem to be solved again reduces to the number of observations.